MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning: Abstract

 \section{Abstract}

-Visual navigation policy is widely regarded as a promising direction, as it mimics humans by using egocentric visual observations for navigation.
-However, optical information of visual observations is difficult to be explicitly modeled like LiDAR point clouds or depth maps, which subsequently requires intelligent models and large-scale data.
-To this end, we propose to leverage the intelligence of the Vision-Language-Action (VLA) model to learn diverse navigation capabilities from synthetic expert data in a teacher-student manner.
-Specifically, we implement the VLA model, \ours, as a multi-view VLA (with 360° observation) based on pretrained large language models and visual foundation models.
-For large-scale navigation data, we collect expert data from three reinforcement learning (RL) experts trained with privileged depth information in three challenging tailor-made environments for different navigation capabilities: \textit{`reaching'}, \textit{`squeezing'}, and \textit{`avoiding'}.
-We iteratively train our VLA model using data collected online from RL experts, where the training ratio is dynamically balanced based on performance on individual capabilities.
-Through extensive experiments in synthetic environments, we demonstrate that our model achieves strong generalization capability.
+Visual navigation policies are widely regarded as a critical research direction, as they emulate human navigation behavior by leveraging egocentric visual observations.
+However, unlike LiDAR point clouds or depth maps, visual observations do not provide explicit geometric information for navigation, especially in cluttered or dynamic environments, which motivates the need for learning-based models and large-scale data.
+To this end, we propose to leverage Vision-Language-Action (VLA) models to learn diverse navigation capabilities from synthetic expert data and to alleviate the sim-to-real gap by co-training on large-scale real-world Visual Question Answering (VQA) data.
+Specifically, we develop \ours, a $7\text{B}$ multi-view VLA model featuring custom-designed architectures and enabling a 7 Hz inference speed with $360^{\circ}$ observation.
+For large-scale navigation data, we collect a total of 1.5 million expert demonstrations from three reinforcement learning (RL) experts, each trained with privileged information in a challenging, tailor-made environment and specialized in one of three navigation capabilities: \textit{reaching}, \textit{squeezing}, and \textit{avoiding}.
+We then iteratively train \ours on these data, dynamically balancing the training data ratio across the three capabilities based on their respective performance.
+Through extensive experiments in synthetic and real-world environments, we demonstrate that our model achieves strong performance and generalization on different benchmarks. \ours obtains a success rate of 88.1\% on the InternVLA-N1 System-1 point-goal navigation benchmark.
 Moreover, we find that our student VLA model outperforms the RL teachers, demonstrating the synergistic effect of integrating multiple capabilities.
-Extensive real-world experiments further confirm the effectiveness of our method.
+Extensive real-world experiments further confirm the effectiveness of our method. \keywords{Visual navigation policy \and Vision-Language-Action model}